 Irwin and Mitchell puts Norwich 22nd out of 46 UK cities for GVA well behind Oxford, Cambridge and Ipswich.
-Norwich's employment level is 33rd again well behind.

-Lambert Smith and Hampton's UK Vitality report of UK cities has Colchester entering the top 10 with fourth place in the Fastest Growing index joining Cambridge and Oxford in the top 10 but no sight of Norwich.
+Norwich's employment level is 33rd - even further behind.
+Meanwhile Lambert Smith and Hampton's UK 'Fastest Growing' vitality index has Colchester joining Cambridge and Oxford in the top 10 in fourth place, but there is no sight of Norwich.